Ultramagic: History

 The company has its roots in 1978 when three friends, Josep Maria Lladó, aeronautical engineer and balloonist, Joan Comellas and Jaume Llansana, started to fly with a second-hand hot air balloon, and soon after decided to build a bigger balloon, named "Tramuntana", for a long journey in Africa, because they had not enough money to purchase an already manufactured balloon.
 This journey took place 1980, lasting 11 months, with 40 balloon flights starting from Zanzibar, going to Tanzania, Ruanda and part of Zaire to finalize in Kisangani, current Democratic Republic of the Congo.
 After that, they started to design an ultralight aircraft and created the company Ultramagic SA, together with Carles Lladó, brother of Josep Maria.
 Ultramagic Ultralights evolved to Ultramagic Balloons, because after building an ultralight prototype they saw it was complex, required lot of funds, lot of components had to be imported, and serial production was required to be profitable.
 On top of that, they had experience manufacturing balloons and they still had the sewing machines and an aeronautic background.

 The company launched in 1993 a cold air inflatables division, with 4.000 units manufactured until today.
 Production of inflatables is around 500 units per year.

-In 2006 Ultramagic sold a massive N-355 balloon to Virgin Balloon Flights, the UK’s largest passenger carrying balloon company.
+In 2006 Ultramagic sold a massive N-355 balloon to Virgin Balloon Flights, the UK's largest passenger carrying balloon company.
 This new balloon took 355000 cuft of air and was able to carry a basket with up to 16 passengers.

-In year 2009, Ultramagic made the first official flight of the "Ecomagic", an eco-friendly hot air balloon, with a reduced consumption, developed together with the School of Aeronautic Engineering of the Technical University of Berlin.
+In year 2009, Ultramagic made the first official flight of the "Ecomagic", an eco-friendly hot air balloon, with a reduced consumption, developed together with the School of Aeronautic Engineering of Technische Universität Berlin.
 The textile fabric used by this balloon has a double layer to better isolate the hot air, thus reducing consumption and allowing longer flights.
 The Ecomagic consumption is less than 50% of a standard balloon, and can even reach a 30%.

 In 2013, it introduced the Ultramagic Flightpack, a new tablet application which gives balloon pilots all the information required for flight in one place.